firtoz/router-toolkit/.changeset/fine-pans-brake.md

 Initial release of `@firtoz/worker-helper` - Type-safe Web Worker communication with Zod validation for both client and worker sides.

+> **⚠️ Early WIP Notice:** This package is in very early development and is **not production-ready**.
+It is TypeScript-only and may have breaking changes.
+While I (the maintainer) have limited time, I'm open to PRs for features, bug fixes, or additional support (like JS builds).
+Please feel free to try it out and contribute!
+See [CONTRIBUTING.md](../../CONTRIBUTING.md) for details.

 ## Worker-Side (`WorkerHelper`)

 - **Abstract class pattern** for creating type-safe workers